gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 Insert your SD card into the camera and power it on.
 It would take about 3 minutes to finish writing all partitions, then it would reboot to OpenIPC firmware.

-## How to switch from OpenIPC to stock profile
+## How to switch from OpenIPC to Stock profile
 **Step 1: Preparation**

-Place your backup of stock partition images along with their sha256sum files under the `wz_flash-helper/restore/stock/` directory.
+Place your backup of Stock partition images along with their sha256sum files under the `wz_flash-helper/restore/stock/` directory.

 **Step 2: Edit the program configuration file**